BrunoLevy/learn-fpga/FemtoRV/README.md

-femtorv32 / femtosoc:
+FEMTORV32 / FEMTOSOC: a minimalistic RISC-V CPU, and companion SOC, that fit on the IceStick (< 1280 LUTs)

-a minimalistic RISC-V CPU, and companion SOC, that fit on the IceStick (< 1280 LUTs)
+1) FEATURES
     - Implements the RV32I instruction set (minus FENCE and SYSTEM).
     - Runs at 60MHz.
 4Kb - 6kb RAM, optional memory-mapped IOs (UART, LEDs, OLed screen).
     - Synthesis using the freeware tools (Yosys and nextpnr).